Rays vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 23 hits with five doubles, five home runs, 17 walks and 14 RBI.
-He's also stolen four bases.
+- Andrew McCutchen has put up 24 hits with five doubles, six home runs and 17 walks.
+He has driven in 15 runs with four stolen bases.

 McCutchen Recent Games